mattsilber/netclient/readme.md

         .register("Some-Property", "some_value")
         .register("Some-Other-Property", "some_other_value");

+As of v1.0.14, you can also use the `RequestParams` class for helping build URLs for non-ApiRequests.

 ##### Global API URL Parameters
 The GlobalApiUrlParams singleton can be used to append encoded properties to the end of each API URL automatically (i.e. ?key=value&other_key=other_value).
 Simply register the key/value pair and the ApiRequest will add them for you:

     GlobalApiUrlParams.getInstance(context)
         .register("some_key", "some_value")
         .register("some_other_key", "some_other_value");

+As of v1.0.14, you can also use the `UrlParams` class for helping build URLs for non-ApiRequests.

 ##### Error Handling
 If you want to use a separate *ErrorParser*, you can either manually attach one via *WebRequest.setErrorParser(ErrorParser)* for specific requests, or set the default ErrorParser for both general WebRequests and ApiRequests via the methods below.
 If globally overriding, I'd recommend it be done in your Application's onCreate().